headerheader

 What differentiates the blocked account providers

-However, in fact, providers differ considerably - especially in terms of how secure and transparent the blocked account solution is.
-From discussions with the respective providers and industry experts, we have identified the most important criteria that we consider essential for choosing the right provider.
+However, the reality is that providers vary considerably - particularly in terms of the security and transparency of the blocked account solution.
+Through discussions with providers and industry experts, we have identified what we believe to be the key criteria for choosing the right provider.

 A